Victormuthomi/ajirinow-backend/README.md

 ## 📄 License

 This project is **proprietary and not open source**.
-All rights reserved © [Muthomi Victor / Ajirinow], 2025.
+All rights reserved © Muthomi Victor / Ajirinow, 2025.
 Unauthorized copying, distribution, or modification is prohibited.